mattdesl/promise-cookbook/README.md

 var Promise = global.Promise || require('es6-promise').Promise;
 ```

+## pitfalls

+In addition to the the issues mentioned in [`throw` and implicit catch](#throw-and-implicit-catch), there are some other problems to keep in mind when choosing promises.
+Some developers choose not to use promises for these reasons.

-## promises in small modules
+### promises in small modules

-When you begin to use promises, it may be tempting to use them for *all* asynchronous code.
-However, one situation where you may want to question the use of promises is in small, self-contained [npm](https://www.npmjs.com/) modules.
+One sitaution where promises are not yet a good fit is in small, self-contained [npm](https://www.npmjs.com/) modules.

 - Depending on `bluebird` or `es6-promise` is a form of vendor lock-in.
 It can be a problem for frontend developers, where bundle size is a constraint.
 - Expecting the native `Promise` (ES2015) constructor is also a problem, since it creates a peer dependency on these polyfills.
 - Mixing different promise implementations across modules may lead to subtle bugs and debugging irks.

-Until native Promise support is widespread, it is often easier to use Node-style callbacks and independent [async modules](#async) for control flow.
+Until native Promise support is widespread, it is often easier to use Node-style callbacks and independent [async modules](#async) for control flow and smaller bundle size.

 Consumers can then "promisify" your API with their favourite implementation.
 For example, using the [xhr](https://www.npmjs.com/package/xhr) module in Bluebird might look like this: